willizhang/mental-health-by-sexual-identity-among-adolescents-and-young-adults-in-Stockholm-County/README.md

 ### This repository contains the R scripts used for the analyses presented in:

-> *Mental health disparities and trajectories by sexual identity among adolescents and young adults in Stockholm County, Sweden, 2002–2021*
+> *Mental Health Disparities and Burden by Sexual Identity Among Adolescents and Young Adults in Stockholm County, Sweden, 2002–2021*
 >
 > **Authors:** Willi Zhang, Per Tynelius, Maya B. Mathur, Anna Mia Ekström, Emma Björkenstam, Kirsty A. Clark, Kyriaki Kosidou
 >